Career Trends: What Careers are in Demand? (2019)

 Creative Careers in Demand

 In today’s world there is no shortage of available work for creatives.
-Whether an aspiring freelancer or someone enjoying corporate life, creatives have opportunities in technology, marketing and advertising, engineering, and more traditional areas such as writing and photography.
+Whether an aspiring freelancer working as part of the gig economy or someone enjoying corporate life, creatives have opportunities in technology, marketing and advertising, engineering, and more traditional areas such as writing and photography.
 High demand professions include User Experience (UX) Designer, Product Manager, and Content Writer.